 Utility costs in Switzerland

 Utility companies are privately owned and offer all-in packages which sometimes reduce the overall cost of electricity, TV licenses, and broadband internet in Switzerland.
 Gas is rarely used in Swiss households because of extreme sourcing costs.

 Some landlords include basic utilities in the rental prices, typically around 15–20% of rent.
 However, most Swiss residents pay their own utilities (Nebenkosten).
 Online surveyor Numbeo puts average basic utility costs for an 85 square meter apartment at around CHF 198 and internet costs at around CHF 58 per month.

-There is also a television and radio fee of around CHF 150 per quarter for any household or car with a television or radio.
+There is also a television and radio fee of around CHF 355 per year for any household or company with a television or radio.

 Cost of public transport in Switzerland

 Happily, public transport in Switzerland is widely available.
 However, it’s not the cheapest.
 If you intend to live in one of the major Swiss cities, you can expect to pay from CHF 75 a month for a travel pass.
 Tickets are valid on trams, trains, buses, and ships.
 Single fares are around CHF 3.20

 There are numerous discount cards available to cut costs, including the annual Swiss Half Fare card which grants almost 50% off all public transport types, or a Junior Card which allows children to travel free with an adult.